Tiruvalithayam Tiruvallesvarar Temple

 Tiruvalithayam Tiruvallesvarar Temple is a temple dedicated to the Hindu deity Shiva, located at Padi, a north-western neighbourhood of Chennai, India.
-Shiva is worshiped as Tiruvalleswarar, and is represented by the lingam and his consort Parvati is depicted as Jagathambikai.
+Shiva is worshiped as Thiruvalleswar meaning as Divine (Thiru) God (Eeswar) of Valiyan (Sparrow), referring to Maharishi Bharadwaj, and is represented by the lingam and his consort Parvati is depicted as Jagathambikai.
 The presiding deity is revered in the 7th-century Tamil Saiva canonical work, the Tevaram, written by Tamil poet saints known as the nayanars and classified as Paadal Petra Sthalam.

 The temple is associated with sage Bharadwaja, who worshipped the presiding deity in the form of a sparrow, giving the name Thiruvalithayam to the temple.
 There are many inscriptions associated with the temple indicating contributions from Cholas.
 The oldest parts of the present masonry structure were built during the Chola dynasty during the 11th century, while later expansions, are attributed to later periods.

 The temple houses a three-tiered gateway tower known as gopuram.
 The temple has numerous shrines, with those of Tiruvalleswarar and Jagadambiga being the most prominent.
 The temple complex houses many halls and two precincts.
 The temple has four daily rituals at various times from 6:30 a.m. to 8 p.m., and five yearly festivals on its calendar.
 The Brahmotsavam during the Tamil month of Chittirai is the most prominent festival celebrated in the temple.
 The temple is now maintained and administered by Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.

 Legend

-As per Hindu legend, the sage Bharadwaja worshipped the presiding deity in the form of a sparrow named Valiyan.
+As per Hindu legend, the sage Bharadwaja worshipped the presiding deity in the form of a Valiyan or sparrow.
 The place was hence called Valithayam, meaning the one worshipped by a sparrow.
 Padi historically is referred to the place used to store armory.
-The God here is worshipped by Rama, Bharadwaja, Hanuman, Surya, Chandra, Indra, and Valiyan.
-During the medieval times, the place was the site for multiple wars, which raged the structure of the temple.
-As per Tamil, the Tiruvaipaadi is called Padi, which lead to the modern name of the place.
-As per another legend, Planet Jupiter who was cursed by Menaka.
-On the advice of Markendeya, he reached this place, got a dip and worshipped the presiding deity and got relief from the curse.
-Devotees pray to the Jupiter to get remedy for their relief from sins.
+Shiva has been worshipped by Rama, Bharadwaja, Hanuman, Surya, Chandra, Indra, and Valiyan here.
+During the medieval times, the place was the site for multiple wars, which razed the structure of the temple.
+As per Tamil, the Tiruvaipaadi is called Padi, which led to the modern name of the place.
+As per another legend, Brihaspati or Jupiter who was cursed by Menaka.
+On the advice of Markendeya, he reached this place, got a dip and worshipped the presiding deity and was relieved from the curse.
+Devotees also pray to Brihaspati here to get relieved from their sins.
 The historic name of the place is Thiruvalidayil, which went on to become Thiruvalithayam.